runlikeforrestgump/emacs/README.md

 By default, indentation commands insert (or remove) an optimal mix of space characters and tab characters to align to the desired column.

+A tab width refers to the number of columns between two adjacent tab stops (i.e., how wide a single tab character is); it only applies to tab characters.
+An indentation offset refers to the number of columns that a line is shifted to the right when it's indented.

 <dl>
   <dt><dfn>
   C-x $<br>